JuliaAI/MLJModels.jl/README.md

 **Example**: our [FillImputer](https://github.com/alan-turing-institute/MLJModels.jl/blob/3687491b132be8493b6f7a322aedf66008caaab1/src/builtins/Transformers.jl#L54-L64)

-### Fitted params
+### Fitted parameters

-This is an optional function you can implement for your model which will return the learned parameters that a user may want to inspect.
-For instance, in the case of a linear regression, the user may want to get access to the coefficients and intercept.
+There is a function you can optionally implement which will return the learned parameters of your model for purposes of user-inspection.
+For instance, in the case of a linear regression, the user may want to get access to the coefficients and intercept, for use in another non-MLJ model, for example.
+This should be as human and machine readable as practical (not a graphical representation) and the information combined in the form of a named tuple.

 The function will always look like: